bmancini55/building-lightning/src/advanced/loop_out.md

 ## Building a Loop-Out Client

 The first step is going to be building a client for Alice.
 To make our lives easier this client will connect to the service over HTTP to exchange necessary information.

+Once the client has an invoice it will:

+1. pay the invoice
+1. watch the blockchain for the HTLC
+1. spend the HTLC using the preimage that it knows

 The code for our client application can be found in [`exercises/loop-out/client/Client.ts`](https://github.com/bmancini55/building-lightning-advanced/blob/main/exercises/loop-out/client/Client.ts).
 The start of this file contains a few boilerplate things that must be setup: